r0light/cna-quality-model/docs/_pages/index.md

       *Data should be replicated horizontally, that means duplicated across several data storage components so that higher load can be handled and replicas closer to the service where data is needed can be used to reduce latency.*
      Scholl2019 6 "Use Data Partitioning and Replication for Scale"; Goniwada2021 4 "Data Replication"
       * *Storage Replication level* (Guerron2020, SOUZA-2016-ISCC)
-    * **Vertical data replication** (Service, Data Aggregate)
+    * **Vertical data replication** (Service, Data Aggregate) -> Analyzability +> Availability
       *Data should be replicated vertically, that means across a request trace so that it is available closer to where a request initially comes in.
 Typically caching is used for vertical data replication.*
       Scholl2019 6 "Use Caching"; Bastani2017 9 "Caching" (Use an In-Memory cache for queries to relieve datastore from traffic; replication into faster data storage); Indrasiri2021 4 "Caching Pattern"
     * **Sharded data store replication** (Storage Backing Service, Data Aggregate)
       *Data should be sharded, that means split into several storage components by a reasonable strategy so that requests can be distributed across shards to increase performance, because one storage component is not as easily overloaded with requests.*
       Indrasiri2014 4 "Data Sharding Pattern"; Goniwada2021 4 "Data Partitioning Pattern"
 * Resource utilisation
-  * **Resource predictability** (Component)
+  * **Enforcement of appropriate resource boundaries** (Component) +> Availability
-    *In cloud-native applications, the resources required by a component should be predictable as precisely as possible to ensure a component has the resources available that it needs but also that resources are not allocated unnecessarily.*
+    *In cloud-native applications, the resources required by a component should be predictable as precisely as possible and specified accordingly for each component in terms of lower and upper boundaries.
+Resources include CPU, memory, GPU, or Network requirements.
+This information should be used by the infrastructure to enforce these resource boundaries.
+Thereby it is ensured that a component has the resources available that it needs to function properly, that the infrastructure can optimize the amount of allocated resource, and that components are not negatively impacted by defective components which excessively consume resources.*
-    * **Resource limits** (Component)
-      *For all components the maximum amout of resources a component can consume should be limited so that resources can be provisioned efficiently.
-By making the resource requirements explicit, for example in a configuration file, these limits can be enforced.*
     Scholl2019 6 "Define CPU and Memory Limits for Your Containers"; Arundel2019 5 "Resource Limits"; Ibryam2020 2 "Defined Resource requirements"; Arundel2019 5 "Resource Quotas" (limit maximum resources for a namespace); Goniwada2021 3 "Runtime Confinement Principle", 16 "Predictable Demands"
-  * **Cost variability** (Service, Infrastructure)
-    *The cost that occurs when running a cloud-native application should vary based on the actual usage of components.
-Cost should only occur when the system is useful by providing business functionality and otherwise the cost should be minimized so that financial resources are optimally utilized.*
+  * **Dynamic scheduling** (Infrastructure)
+    *Resource provisioning to deployed components should be dynamic and automated so that every component is ensured to have the resources it needs and only that many resources are provisioned wich are really needed at the same time.
+This requires dynamic adjustments to resources to adapt to changing environments.
+This capability should be part of the used infrastructure.*
+    Reznik2019 10 "Dynamic Scheduling"; Garrison2017 7 "Resource Allocation and Scheduling"; Ibryam2020 6 "Automated Placement"; Indrasiri2021 1 "Why container orchestration?; Resource Management"; Indrasiri2021 1 "Why container orchestration?; Automatic provisioning"; Goniwada2021 16 "Automated Placement"
 * Capability
   * **Elasticity** (Service) +> Resource utilisation
     *A cloud-native application should automatically add or remove computing resources based on the currently monitored needs to be capable of handling the current load, but also optimize resource utilization.*
-    * **Built-in autoscaling** (Service)
+    * **Built-in autoscaling** (Service) +> Availability
       *In a cloud-native application, autoscaling of components should be automated and ideally built-in into the infrastructure to reduce the operational effort for scaling.
 Autoscaling should be based on appropriate rules so that resurce utilization is optimized.
 The automated scaling also has to account for a services' dependencies*
       Scholl2019 6 "Use Platform Autoscaling Features"; Ibryam2020 24 "Elastic Scale; Bastani2017 13 "Autoscaling"; Indrasiri2021 1 "Why container orchestration?; Scaling";  Goniwada2021 5 "Elasticity in Microservices"

 ### Portability

 * Adaptability
-  * **Infrastructure abstraction** (Service, Infrastructure) +> Automated infrastructure
+  * **Infrastructure abstraction** (Service, Infrastructure)
     *In a cloud-native application the used infrastructure should be abstracted by clear boundaries to decouple the system from physical hardware or also virtual hardware to minimize the effort and risk involved with managing infrastructure*
     Bastani2017 14 "Service Brokers" (make use of service brokers as an additional level of abstraction to automatically add or remove backing services); Goniwada2021 3 "Location-Independent Principle"
-  * **Cloud vendor abstraction** (Service, Infrastructure)
+  * **Cloud vendor abstraction** (Service, Infrastructure) +> Resuability
     *In a cloud-native application the infrastructure and services offered by a cloud provider should be abstracted with a unifying boundary to enable portability across different cloud vendors.*
     Wimm2017 3 "Infrastructure and the Cloud Provider Interface"; Indrasiri2021 1 "Dynamic Management; Mulicloud support"
     * *Service portability* (Guerron2020, SINGH-2015-COMPELECENG)
-  * **Configuration management** (Component, Backing Data) +> Seamless upgrades
+  * **Configuration management** (Component, Backing Data)
     *Configuration values which are specific to an environment should be managed separately in a consistent way.
 Through this, components are more portable across environments and configuration can change independently from components.*
     * **Isolated configuration** (Service, Backing Data)
       *Following DevOps principles, environment-specific configurations should be separated from component artifacts (e.g. deployment units) and provided by the environment in which a cloud-native application runs.
 This enables adaptability across environments (also across testing and production environments)*